 To be able to and to be allowed to are not modal verbs; the act like normal verbs and follow the normal rules or verbs.

 Want to learn more about modal verbs?
 You can find a guide to all the modal verbs here: introduction to modal verbs.
-You can also learn more about other English language information on my English Language Materials page.
+You can also learn more about other English language information on my Learning English page.